 What they all have in common, is that together they formed the breeding ground for many of the altcoins that have successfully secured market share long after their introduction to the market.
 Crypto is no longer only about Bitcoin.
 Other coins such as ETH, XRP, BCH, USDT, LTC, EOS, XTZ and so on are all assets that have their place in many crypto traders’ portfolio and diversification strategies.

 With all these markets, trading crypto now bears a lot of similarity to forex trading as the underlying principles, tools, indicators and strategies used in forex also apply to crypto trading.
-We cover these topics extensively in the crypto trading section of AAX Academy.
+We cover these topics extensively in the crypto trading section of AAX Academy with common indicators being Elliot Wave, Stochastic, CCI, Inside Bar Breakout and Cup and Handle.

 The underlying technology that makes cryptocurrency possible, is blockchain.
 There are many different blockchain protocols, each with slightly different technological features, strengths and weaknesses.